 What is grief?

 Grief is a strong, overwhelming emotion that can leave people feeling numb and withdrawn from normal life.
 It can make people feel like they’re unable to carry on.
-It can impact anyone.
+Also, everyone grieves in their own way.

 The most important thing to know about grief is that it’s a completely normal response to loss.
 While grieving can look very different for each person, it’s not anything that anyone can control or prepare for.
 Sometimes it doesn’t make logical sense.
 Your loved one may feel guilty for another person’s death, even when they had very little to do with it.
 The emotional pain can hurt deeply.
 And that’s hard for family members and friends to watch.